Please see the common Help topics below. If you are unable to solve an issue, please contact us via the Contact page.

 When I try to use the hotkeys, I keep getting this message: ‘This command is not available because no document is open.” but a document IS open.
 What can I do?’

 This message is actually being displayed not by the FTW Transcriber but Windows, normally because one of your hotkeys is conflicting with another program on your computer.
 Close as many other programs as possible on your computer, and make sure you only have one instance of the FTW Transcriber open.
-Also change the hotkey that causes that error message to another key on your computer, ideally not an “F” key.
-We suggest the “Scroll Lock” key, or the “Print Screen” key.
+Also change the hotkey that causes that error message to another key on your computer, such as one of the keys on your numeric keypad (ideally not an “F” key).
 The more obscure the key you choose, the less likely it is to interfere with the other software you are using.
 To change a hotkey function to another key, click Settings, then Change Hotkeys, and follow instructions

 Why can’t I get the hotkeys to work?

-By default, the hotkey functions are associated with the “F” keys by default, and on some computers the hotkey functions may not work if the “F” keys are disabled or are also being used by another program.
+By default, the hotkey functions are associated with the “F” keys along the top of the keyboard.
+On some keyboards, the “F” keys will only work if you first press the “F lock” key.
+On some computers the hotkey functions may not work if the “F” keys are disabled or are also being used by another program.
 In such situations, the best recourse is to go to Settings and remap the hotkey functions to other keys.
 You should be able to change them to virtually any other key on your keyboard, though of course it makes sense to choose keys that you ordinarily do not need, such as the keys on your numeric keypad.